- Have you committed this decision to the Lord and spent time in prayer?

 Familiarize yourself with Ohio’s Regulations regarding home education.
 You can find a copy here.

-2. Notification before school starts…
+2. Notification before the beginning of the school year…

 - If your child is currently enrolled in school, click here to learn about how to withdraw them from school and begin home education.